Have you ever had a dream?

 This is the story of our dream.

-You see….we lived in the hustle bustle world of a big city with all the lights and fanfare that a big city has to offer.
+You see, we lived in the Dallas area with all the lights and fanfare that a big city has to offer.
 There were restaurants and shops and movies and plays and museums and malls and lots and lots and lots of stuff.
 And everywhere you looked, there were people pushing and shoving and climbing to the top, arms overflowing with all their stuff.

-And my husband was on the fast-track in a tall skyscraper in the middle of that very very big city with all of its fast-paced allure and overwhelming responsibilities.
-And although we were happy with our four children in our hustle bustle house with our hustle bustle lifestyle….we were so busy.
+And my husband was on the fast-track in a tall skyscraper in the middle of Dallas.
+He worked in the world of pharmaceutical research with all of its fast-paced allure and overwhelming responsibilities.
+And although we were happy with our four children in our historic house two blocks over from my brother and six blocks from my parents….

 Maybe too busy.